mchorse/blockbuster/MANUAL.md

    specified in first argument, and stops the recording (run `record` again)
-2. `play` command which playbacks player's actions from a file specified with actor's custom tag name and skin, 2nd through 4th are optional arguments invulnerability, if it's 1, actor is invulnerable, if it's 0, actor is vulnurable
+2. `play` command which playbacks player's actions from a file specified with actor's custom tag name and skin, 2nd through 4th are optional arguments invulnerability, if it's 1, the actor is invulnerable, if it's 0, the actor is vulnurable
 3. `play-director` command which triggers playback of director block located on specified position